ColorlessSaber/PlexFileOrganizer/README.md

 Will work on getting these added to Github Issue section.
 For now, the up-and-coming features reside here.

-**NOTE** If you look at the history of this project, you will notice a version-1 and version-2 branches.
+**NOTE** If you look at the history of this project, you will notice a commit that say "Version 2.0.0".
 Please ignore that.
-When I realized that I wanted more features and make this repo public, I made the decision to start over from skratch.
+When I realized that I wanted more features and make this repo public, I made the decision to start over at Version 1.0.0.

 <!-- License -->
 ## License